jhe274/Jiachen-He.github.io/_pages/about.md

 </figure>

 ### 🔧 **Scientific Software Development**
-Strong background in scientific programming, personally developed and maintained several Python packages that contribute to scientific research, including:
+Strong background in object-orientated programming, personally developed and maintained several Python packages that contribute to scientific research, including:
 - **Faraday_DA**: A tool for analyzing rotation measurements with high sensitivity, crucial for advanced magnetometry.
 - **Faraday_DAQ**: A modular system that facilitates seamless communication between scientific instruments, such as wavelength meters, Gaussmeter, laser controllers, and lock-in amplifiers using Python.

 You can explore all my software contributions on my [GitHub profile](https://github.com/jhe274), where I promote transparency and collaboration in scientific research.

 ### 🌀 **Optical Metrology**
 Expert in **polarization modulation ellipsomtry**, with particular emphasis on system setup, calibration, and optimization.
-Developed a system for detecting minute magnetic field variations associated with spin-polarized Helium-3 targets using magneto-optic effects, achieving a sensitivity of 2.5 μrad per 10 mG.
+Developed a system for detecting minute magnetic field variations associated with spin-polarized Helium-3 targets using magneto-optic effects without magnetic shielding, achieving a shot-noise limited sensitivity of $1.2\times10^{-5}\,\text{G}/\sqrt{\text{Hz}}$.

 ### 🔦 **Laser Frequency Stabilization**
 Extensive experience in **laser locking**, employing advanced techniques such as **Pound-Drever-Hall** locking and **Doppler-free saturated absorption spectroscopy**, integrating complex optical systems and electro-optical devices to achieve high-precision frequency control.